EnMAP-Box/qgispluginsupport/README.md

 ## Usage ##

-1. Copy the qgs folder into your source code, e.g. ``mymodule/qps``
+1. Copy the qgs folder into your source code, e.g. ``mymodule/qps``, and ensure that the Qt resource files are compiled:

-2. Call the QPS package ``initAll``.
-It will call other rountines to, e.g. register widgets in QGIS

-For example, this is how you can use the QPS SpectralLibrary widget:
+    ```python
+    from mymodule.qps.setup import compileQPSResources
+    compileQPSResources()
+     ```

+This converts the ``qps/qpsresources.qrc`` into the ``qps/qpsresources.py``, contains icons for the Qt resource system.

+2. Now you can use the QPS python API.
+Some of its features need to be registered to the running Qt Application/QGIS Application.
+This is preferably done in the ```__init__.py``` of your application by calling:

+    ```python
+    from mymodule.qps import initAll
+    initAll()
+    ```

+### Example: Spectral Library Widget ###
+The following example shows you how to initialize (for testing) a mocked QGIS Application and to open the Spectral Library  Wdiget:

 ```python
 from mymodule.qps.testing import initQgisApplication